arkeodev/multi-agent-system-framework/README.md

   <img src="images/mole.png" alt="MOLE" width="150" height="150">
 </div>

-This project implements a multi-agent system framework using Streamlit, LangChain, and LangGraph designed to facilitate complex tasks by coordinating multiple agents.
-The framework is highly modular, allowing for easy integration and swapping of components such as models, document loaders, and agent roles based on specific scenarios.
+This project implements a robust multi-agent system framework leveraging Streamlit, LangChain, and LangGraph to manage and execute complex tasks by coordinating multiple agents.
+The framework is designed with modularity in mind, allowing for seamless integration and replacement of components such as AI models, document loaders, and agent roles tailored to specific scenarios.

 ## Features

-- **Modular Architecture**: Swap out AI models, document loaders, and other components effortlessly.
+- **Modular Architecture**: Easily swap AI models, document loaders, and other components to fit your specific needs.
-- **Dynamic Agent Configuration**: Configure agent roles dynamically through a JSON configuration, adapting the application for various scenarios without code changes.
+- **Agent-Based System**: Leverage multiple agents, each with distinct roles, to collaboratively achieve complex objectives.
-- **Supervisor Managed Orchestration**: All the management is done by a supervisor agent.
+- **Dynamic Agent Configuration with Scenario Generator**: Utilize an integrated language model to dynamically generate agent roles and configuration scenarios.
-- **Interactive UI**: Use Streamlit to provide an intuitive interface for inputting scenarios and viewing results.
+- **Supervisor-Managed Agent Orchestration**: A supervisor agent manages the orchestration of tasks, ensuring efficient collaboration among agents.
-- **Configurable Scenarios**: Run custom scenarios by configuring agents and tasks through a user-friendly JSON interface.
+- **Interactive UI**: Streamlit-based interface for an intuitive experience in defining scenarios and visualizing results.
-- **Document Processing**: Load and process various document types, and convert them into LangChain's `Document` format with metadata.
+- **Customizable Scenarios**: Easily configure agents and their tasks using a user-friendly JSON interface, enabling the execution of tailored scenarios.
-- **Web Scraping**: Scrape websites using SmartGraph, with support for exclusion patterns and maximum page depth to refine the scraping process.
+- **Comprehensive Document Processing**: Load and process a variety of document types, converting them into LangChain's `Document` format enriched with metadata.
-- **FAISS Integration**: Store processed documents in a FAISS vector store, enabling efficient retrieval for complex queries.
+- **FAISS Integration**: Store and retrieve processed documents efficiently using FAISS vector storage, enabling rapid responses to complex queries.

 ## Prerequisites

-Before running the application, ensure you have the following:
+Before running the application, ensure you have the following installed:

 - Python 3.12
 - Poetry for dependency management and environment setup